AdobeDocs/mix-modeler.en/help/get-started/about.md

 ### Multi-Touch Attribution (MTA)

-The multi-touch attribution in Mix Modeler is an optional machine learning analysis you can leverage to attribute credits to event-level touchpoints leading to conversion events.
-This attribution can be used by marketers to help quantify the marketing impact of each individual marketing touchpoint across customer journeys.
-Multi-touch attribution is for marketing where the touchpoints on the customer journey are trackable.
-This typically means digital marketing campaigns touchpoints, such as display ad clicks, email sends, email opens, and paid search clicks.
-It can’t track most offline touchpoints such as print ads, billboards, or TV commercials and business factors.
+The multi-touch attribution in Mix Modeler is an optional machine learning analysis that you can leverage to attribute credits to event-level touchpoints leading to conversion events.
+This attribution is used by marketers to help quantify the marketing impact of each individual marketing touchpoint across customer journeys that are trackable.
+These digital marketing campaign touchpoints typically are display ad clicks, email sends, email opens, and paid search clicks.
+Multi-touch attribution cannot track most offline touchpoints such as print ads, billboards, or TV commercials and business factors.

 Mix Modeler's multi-touch attribution supports two categories of scores:

 * Algorithmic scores, which include incremental and influenced scores:
-  * Influenced score is the fraction of the conversion that each marketing touchpoint is responsible for.
+  * The influenced score is the fraction of the conversion that each marketing touchpoint is responsible for.
-  * Incremental score is the amount of marginal imnpact directly caused by a marketing toucpoint.
+  * The incremental score is the amount of marginal impact directly caused by a marketing touchpoint.
 This score removes the baseline (the portion of conversion attained without any marketing activities) from the influenced score.

 * Rule-based scores, which include First touch, Last touch, Linear, U-shaped, and Time-Decay.

-You use the multi-touch attribution capability of Mix Modeler in the following use cases:
+You can use the multi-touch attribution capability of Mix Modeler in the following use cases:

 * Campaign budget allocation: Inform budget allocation decisions across marketing channel.
 * Campaign optimization: Within each channel, understand which campaigns, creatives, and keywords are working better for which SKUs or Geos.
-This allows you to look at each channel so the marketing team can optimize their tactics.
+This understanding allows you to look at each channel so the marketing team can optimize their tactics.
 * Full-funnel event-level attribution: Understand marketing's impact across the entire customer journey.
 For example, free account signup to paid conversion and beyond.
-* Partner evaluations: Evaluate effectiveness of agencies and partners, based on attribution results.
+* Partner evaluations: Evaluate the effectiveness of agencies and partners, based on attribution results.

 See [Model Insights - Attribution](../models/insights.md#attribution) on how to access the multi-touch attribution insights within Mix Modeler.